Why Observational Drawing Is a Designer’s Superpower – and a Confidence Builder

 Nor do you need to spend time and money on art materials.
 Pencil and pen or paper will do, and a sketchbook or sheets of paper that you can bind together.

-Drawings and sketches = visual communication
+Observational drawings and sketches = visual communication of your clothing designs

 Sketch of a knitted poncho with cable and lace texture.
+This observational drawing kickstarted the fashion design process for me.
+I used it to communicate with the commissioning editor.

 What you’re aiming for is clarity and strong communication.
 Not only are you clarifying things in your own head – you’re also doing a favour for anyone you’ll share your ideas with.
 Your drawings and words will support each other – annotation is your friend here.
 I use it a lot, as in this sketch from 2016.